nrobinson2000/linux-blade/README.md

 <center><img src="images/header.png"></center>

->The Razer Blade 15 is the newest laptop made by Razer.
+>The Razer Blade 15 is the newest laptop from Razer.
 This post will outline the steps I took to install and configure Linux Mint on my Razer Blade 15.

 ## TL;DR